What causes postpartum stress?

 Giving birth is stressful.
 During labor, the hormones associated with psychological stress--epinephrine and cortisol--rise by a whopping 500% (Alehagen et al 2001).
 After childbirth, women may experience a number of physical stressors, like perineal pain, torn tissues, backaches, and urinary tract problems.

-But for many parents, the really intense psychological stress begins after the baby is born.
-Parents may find themselves distressed by
+But for many parents, the most intense stress is psychological.
+Parents may find themselves plagued by

-And parents may also suffer from psychological problems like the "baby blues," postpartum depression, and postpartum obsessive-compulsive disorder.
+And parents may also suffer from the "baby blues," postpartum depression, or postpartum obsessive-compulsive disorder.

-The "baby blues," characterized by feelings of sadness, anxiety, and mood swings, is the most common condition, estimated to affect 50-80% of all postpartum mothers (Hopkins et al 1984).
+The "baby blues," characterized by feelings of sadness, anxiety, and mood swings, is the most common condition, estimated to affect 33%-80% of all postpartum mothers (Hopkins et al 1984; Faisal-Cury et al 2008;Hau and Levy 2003; Adewuya 2005; Reck et al 2015).
 Symptoms typically begin within the first 10 days postpartum (O’Hara 1995) and may be triggered by the sudden reduction of progesterone levels after childbirth (Harris 1996).

 What makes postpartum stress so intense, and what can we do about it?